by Matthew Ehret

 Putin’s Far East Development Plan

-Part in parcel with this initiative comes President Putin’s Far East development plans as a “21st century national priority” for Russia.
-The development of new cities, mining, transport corridors and oil and natural gas of Russia’s Far East represent one of the greatest boons for economic investment during the coming century and already features an array of partners from China, Japan, South Korea, India and other APEC nations.
+Part in parcel with this initiative comes President Putin’s Far East development plans as a “21st-century national priority” for Russia.
+The development of new cities, mining, transport corridors, and oil and natural gas in Russia’s the Far East represents one of the greatest boons for economic investment during the coming century and already features an array of partners from China, Japan, South Korea, India, and other APEC nations.

 Putin’s 2018 proposal that the USA join in this project of win-win cooperation is important not only because it would build trust, create business opportunities and re-establish the lost art of long-term thinking, but would also help link up western businesses into partnership with the Asia Pacific development process now being shaped by China’s Belt and Road Initiative.

-Although tensions have been enflamed to schism China and India from cooperating directly on the BRI, India’s embrace of Russian Far East development investments has created a non-linear flank which can help bring these two Asian giants into harmony.
+Although tensions have been inflamed to a schism in China and India from cooperating directly on the BRI, India’s embrace of Russian Far East development investments has created a non-linear flank that can help bring these two Asian giants into harmony.

 Only the tip of the iceberg…